The Thakhek Loop in Laos is a one-of-a-kind, off-the-beaten-path 220 mile (350 km) adventure in Central Laos.

 From Laksao, head west on Route 8 towards Phontan, then stay west on Route 8 to Thabak.

-Two worthy stops along this stretch are Dragon Cave [map] and the Thabak Bomb Boats, which we’ve devoted a full article to.
+Two worthy stops along this stretch are Dragon Cave [map] and the Thabak Bomb Boats.

-If you plan on staying in Nahin, grab dinner at the excellent restaurant at Dragon Cave beforehand instead of waiting to get to town, as there aren’t a ton of options in Nahin.
+If you plan to stay in Nahin, grab dinner at the excellent restaurant at Dragon Cave beforehand instead of waiting to get to town, as there aren’t a ton of options in Nahin.

 A short while later, you’ll find yourself in Nahin.
 Shower off, relax, and get a restful night’s sleep before heading to Konglor Village in the morning.